There were 4731 motor accident Injury claims in QLD in the 2015 financial year

 Serious injury and catastrophic injuries

-Of course, in cases of very serious injury and catastrophic injuries such as brain injury, paraplegia or amputation for example, compensation will be much higher than the figures discussed above.
+Of course, in cases of very serious injury and catastrophic injuries such as brain injury, paraplegia or amputation for example, the compensation payout will be much higher than the figures discussed above.

-Most likely resulting in compensation payments involving millions of dollars, as in the case of Susan Delaney, a Gold Coast woman who sustained catastrophic head injuries when the motorcycle upon which she was a pillion passenger crashed.
+These serious injuries are most likely to result in compensation payouts involving millions of dollars, as in the case of Susan Delaney, a Gold Coast woman who sustained catastrophic head injuries when the motorcycle upon which she was a pillion passenger crashed.

 This left her in a vegetative state, and she was awarded damages of $9.5 million dollars for her injuries (Delaney v AAMI (2013) QSC).